Safety advice for travelling in Denmark

 When it comes to a smooth visit to Denmark, understanding and respecting local laws is paramount.
 Danish legal rules are held to a high, fair standard, and all international guests are expected to comply.
 Here are some useful tips to help prevent legal difficulties.

-Registration and Identification
+Registration and identification

 Always carry valid identification such as your passport.
 While Denmark is part of the Schengen area, police may request identification at any time.

-Use and Possession of Drugs and Alcohol
+Use and possession of drugs and alcohol

 Denmark has strict drug laws, and cannabis remains illegal despite some tolerance in certain areas.
 The legal drinking age is 16 for beer and wine and 18 for spirits.
 Keep in mind that public intoxication can result in fines.

-Traffic Offences
+Traffic offences

 Denmark has strict traffic laws with significant penalties for speeding, drunk driving, and cycling violations.
 Speed cameras are common, and fines can be substantial for foreign visitors.

-Social Customs in Denmark
+Social customs in Denmark

 In Denmark, respect and good manners are highly valued, alongside equality, being on time, and clear communication.
 Use these suggestions to help you move through social situations with ease.

-Food and Restaurant Etiquette
+Food and restaurant etiquette

 Tipping is not expected but appreciated for excellent service with tips usually being 5-10% or bills rounded up.
 Danes value punctuality for dinner reservations, and it's customary to finish everything on your plate.

-Cycling Etiquette
+Cycling etiquette

 Cycling is central to Danish culture, especially in Copenhagen.
 Follow bike lane rules, signal when turning, and be respectful to pedestrians and other cyclists.

-Religious Sites
+Religious sites

 While Denmark is largely secular, show respect when visiting churches by dressing modestly, speaking quietly, and following posted guidelines about photography or mobile phone use.

-Visa and Entry Requirements for Travelling to Denmark
+Visa and entry requirements for travelling to Denmark

 Denmark is in the Schengen Area.
-This means Australian citizens and eligible residents can enter Denmark without a visa for tourism or business purposes for stay for up to 90 days within a 180-day period under the Schengen visa exemption.
+This means Australian citizens and eligible residents can enter Denmark without a visa for tourism or business purposes for stays up to 90 days within a 180-day period under the Schengen visa exemption.
 For longer trips or for purposes such as long term study or work, you will need to take out a national visa.

 From late 2026, visa-exempt travellers will be required to apply for European Travel Information and Authorisation System (ETIAS) approval.